Like all medicines, vaccines can cause side effects. Most of these are mild to moderate and short-term. Not everyone gets side effects.

 The common side effects after all the COVID-19 vaccines happen less often in people aged 65 and older.

-After the AstraZeneca COVID-19 vaccine, more than 1 in 10 people may experience:
+After the Moderna COVID-19 vaccine, more than 1 in 10 people may experience:

 - feeling tired

-- tenderness, bruising, pain, redness or itching in the arm where they had the vaccine injection
+- tenderness, swelling, redness or itching in your arm where you had the vaccine injection

 - muscle pain